zyhxa/zyhxa/README.md

 - 👋 Hi, I’m @zyhxa
-- 👀 I’m interested in data processing
+- 👀 I’m interested in reptile
-- 🌱 I’m currently learning python numpy and matlab
+- 🌱 I’m currently learning python reptile and scrapy
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  zyihao136@gmail.com